Roy died from mesothelioma just three months after he was diagnosed

 “No one should die from working hard.
 Whatever information you have, however small it may seem, will be greatly appreciated.”

-Mr Exley’s family is being supported by Thompsons Solicitors, who paved the way for asbestos litigation in the UK ever since it brought about the first successful asbestos disease claim to the House of Lords in 1972.
+Mr Exley’s family is being supported by expert mesothelioma lawyers at Thompsons Solicitors, who paved the way for asbestos litigation in the UK ever since it brought about the first successful asbestos disease claim to the House of Lords in 1972.
 As a point of principle, Thompsons only represents workers and their families who have developed asbestos diseases and never acts for employers or insurance companies.

 Helen Tomlin, who is representing the family, said: “Roy worked at ABI Caravans for a significant period so we’re hopeful someone will recognise him and come forward.